Chart Color Schemes

 North Turramurra has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely affecting this region.
-Notable ones include the Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, Ku-ring-gai Transport Oriented Development, St Ives Indoor Sports Centre, and Ellis Residences.
+AreaSearch identified nine projects expected to influence the region.
+Notable initiatives include Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, Ku-ring-gai Transport Oriented Development, St Ives Indoor Sports Centre, and Ellis Residences.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.